Coronavirus (COVID-19) Preparedness Information

 In response to the COVID-19 pandemic, STRHS Pulaski has put temporary restrictions and guidance for patient visitors in place while in our facility.
 To ensure we are all doing our part to control the spread of COVID-19, please use the following restrictions and guidance until further notice to help safeguard our patients, visitors, staff, and community.

-All approved visitors must check-in at the front desk and wear a face mask throughout the duration of their visit.
+- All approved visitors must check-in at the ER front desk and wear a face mask throughout the duration of their visit.

-Only one person may visit at any given time in hospital.
-This visitor may leave and come back but is expected to limit this activity.
+- Only one person may visit at any given time in the hospital.
+The visitor may leave and come back but is expected to limit the activity.
 This visitor can be replaced by an alternate visitor; however, the number of visitors will be limited to two (2) within 24 hours.

-Visitors are not allowed to wander through the hospital
+- Visitors are not allowed to wander the hospital

-- Follow all social distancing and safety guidance.
-This includes wearing masks, staying six feet from others and hand washing
+- Follow all social distancing and safety guidance (wearing masks, social distancing, hand washing, etc.)

 - Special circumstances will be managed by the treating physician and the facility leaders.